-- (g) For purposes of compliance with the renewable energy standard, each kilowatt-hour of eligible energy generated from a community-based project shall be counted as 1.5 kilowatt-hours of eligible energy. - (h) For purposes of compliance with the renewable energy standard, each kilowatt-hour of eligible energy may take advantage of only one of the compliance multipliers in rules 3654(e), (f) or (g). - (i) For purposes of compliance with the renewable energy standard, a QRU may generate, or cause to be generated, and count eligible energy or RECs for compliance: - (I) For the compliance year immediately preceding the compliance year during which it was they were generated, provided that such eligible renewable energy and RECs are is generated no later than July 1 of the calendar year immediately following the end of the compliance year for which it is they are being counted; - (II) For the compliance year during which it was they were generated; or - (III) For the five compliance years immediately following the compliance year during which # was they were generated. - (IV) Eligible energy or RECs generated on or after January 1, 2004 may be counted for compliance with this renewable energy standard.
+- (IV) Eligible energy or RECs generated on or after January 1, 2004 may be counted for compliance with this renewable energy standard.
 Eligible energy or RECs generated on or before December 31, 2003 shall not be eligible for, and shall not be counted for, compliance with this renewable energy standard.
-The eligibility for compliance of all eligible energy and RECs shall expire at the end of the fifth calendar year following the calendar year during which it was they were generated. - (j) For purposes of compliance with this renewable energy standard, a QRU may substitute the equivalent RECs, S-RECs, or SO-RECs for eligible energy. - (k) For the first four compliance years, 2007 through 2010, the QRU may borrow forward eligible energy and RECs generated during the following two compliance years.
+The eligibility for compliance of all eligible energy and RECs shall expire at the end of the fifth calendar year following the calendar year during which they were generated. - (ji) For purposes of compliance with this renewable energy standard, a QRU may substitute the equivalent RECs, S-RECs, or SO-RECs for eligible energy. - For the first four compliance years, 2007 through 2010, the QRU may borrow forward eligible energy and RECs generated during the following two compliance years.
 Any borrowed eligible energy and RECs generated during a compliance year must be made up by actual eligible energy and RECs generated during that compliance year or borrowed from subsequent compliance years, provided that the fourth compliance year is the last compliance year that borrowing forward may occur pursuant to this rule.
-For purposes of this rule, the term "borrow forward" means that a QRU may count eligible energy and RECs that it has not yet generated or caused to be generated to satisfy its current year obligations toward compliance with the renewable energy standard and the term "made up" means that any counting of eligible energy resources and RECs by a QRU in a compliance year that it had not actually generated nor caused to be generated shall be actually generated or caused to be generated in a subsequent year. - (I) For the first four compliance years, 2007 through 2010, no administrative penalties shall be assessed against an investor owned QRU if the failure to meet the renewable energy standard results from events beyond the reasonable control of the QRU which could not have reasonably been mitigated by the QRU.

-- (m) For purposes of compliance with this renewable energy standard, there shall be no "double counting" of renewable eligible energy or RECs.
+For purposes of this rule, the term "borrow forward" means that a QRU may count eligible energy and RECs that it has not yet generated or caused to be generated to satisfy its current year obligations toward compliance with the renewable energy standard and the term "made up" means that any counting of eligible energy and RECs by a QRU in a compliance year that it had not actually generated nor caused to be generated shall be actually generated or caused to be generated in a subsequent year. - (K) For the first four compliance years, 2007 through 2010, no administrative penalties shall be assessed against an investor owned QRU if the failure to meet the renewable energy standard results from events beyond the reasonable control of the QRU which could not have reasonably been mitigated by the QRU. - (ml) For purposes of compliance with this renewable energy standard, there shall be no "double counting" of eligible energy or RECs.
 RECs shall be used for a single purpose only, and shall be retired upon use for that purpose.
-Notwithstanding the foregoing, eligible renewable energy and RECs generated or acquired by a QRU and counted toward compliance with a federal renewable energy standard may also be counted by the QRU toward compliance with the renewable energy standard. - (n) A QRU may apply to the Commission for a determination as to whether eligible energy sold by the QRU under an optional renewable energy pricing program may be counted by the QRU toward compliance with the renewable energy standard.
-Such eligible energy shall not be counted toward compliance with the renewable energy standard until the Commission grants approval of the utility's application following an evidentiary hearing.
-RECs associated with eligible energy sold by the investor owned QRU under an optional renewable energy pricing program shall be retired by the investor owned QRU and may not be counted by the investor owned QRU toward compliance with the renewable energy standard. - (o) For purposes of compliance with this renewable energy standard, if a generation system uses a combination of fossil fuel and eligible renewable energy resources to generate electricity, a QRU may count only as eligible renewable energy the proportion of the total electric output of the generation system that results from the use of eligible renewable energy resources.
-The QRU shall include in its annual compliance plan the method of calculation used to determine the proportion of eligible renewable energy. - (p) The QRU may generate, or cause to be generated, eligible renewable energy without regard to economic dispatch procedures.
+Notwithstanding the foregoing, eligible energy and RECs generated or acquired by a QRU and counted toward compliance with a federal renewable energy standard may also be counted by the QRU toward compliance with the renewable energy standard. - (nm) RECs associated with eligible energy sold by the investor owned QRU under an optional renewable energy pricing program shall be retired by the investor owned QRU and may not be counted by the investor owned QRU toward compliance with the renewable energy standard. - (en) For purposes of compliance with this renewable energy standard, if a generation system uses a combination of fossil fuel and eligible energy resources to generate electricity, a QRU may count only as eligible energy the proportion of the total electric output of the generation system that results from the use of eligible energy resources.
+The QRU shall include in its annual compliance plan the method of calculation used to determine the proportion of eligible energy. - (PQ) The QRU may generate, or cause to be generated, eligible energy without regard to economic dispatch procedures.